josanabr/distributedsystems/threads/README.md

 This version of the program is more accurate but it is not completely correct.

-### Third assignment
+### Assignment

 - Include the code sentences used to estimate how much time takes to each thread to count the number of 3s in a given array.
 - What is wrong with this code this time?

 ## 3s-03.c

 This time the program is doing what we expect it has to do.

-### Fourth assignment
+### Assignment

+- Identify why this program is now doing right.
 - Include the code sentences used to estimate how much time takes to each thread to count the number of 3s in a segment of the full array.
 - How much time took to obtain the total count of 3s in the whole array.